 Students in low income neighborhoods may live among neighbors, family and friends who sell and use drugs and are active in gangs.
 They are likely to understand the life situations and motivations of those engaged in these behaviors, be sensitive to the social inequalities that contribute significantly to these problems and want very much to see the problems curtailed.
 The history of oppression of African-Americans has left many African- American students distrustful of the fairness of the society and its institutions.
 Their culture values openness and truth and it is important to acknowledge the truth of racism and injustice that has adversely affected the community.
 The African-American community also values social movements that oppose oppression.
 In low income African-American communities, among other approaches, teaching strategies that stress damage to the community—the oppressive effects of drugs, violence and HIV/AIDS—and that attempt to engage students in community prevention may be especially effective in reaching students.

-Effective Real Life Issues CI requires culturally informed and sensitive curricula and teaching.
+Effective Curriculum Infusion of Real Life Issues requires culturally informed and sensitive curricula and teaching.

 Real Life Issues Curriculum Student Learning Objectives related to Diversity

 College of Education faculty will prepare future teachers to demonstrate proficiency in each of the following areas as the candidates design and present real life issues curriculum.

 - Education majors will demonstrate that they know how to acquire knowledge of the diverse student populations they teach.
 They should be prepared to examine student and community diversity in the schools where they will teach by:

 Real Life Issues CI and the NCATE Diversity Standard